Damianofds/zambia-config/README.md

-nfms-zambia-config
+zambia-config
 ==================

-Custom configurations for the Zambia NFMS
+Custom configurations for the Zambia SLMS

-This repo hold all the configurations and spread files did for the Zambia NFMS Installation.
+This repo hold all the configurations and spread files did for the Zambia SLMS Installation.

 Basically it store: